 Chatbots in Shopware

-The first type of chatbots that may be implemented in Shopware are live chats (the icon that sometimes appears or pops up on the website).
+The first type of chatbot that may be implemented in Shopware is live chat (the icon that sometimes appears or pops up on the website).
 There are lots of integrations for Shopware 6 that you may browse here.

 The second type – AI-based chatbots, may be developed by creating integrations with specific solutions or creating a new one.
 What is worth mentioning is that self-learning chatbots should be based on a Natural Language Processing engine.
 It will guarantee that the bot correctly understands different expressions with the same content, synonyms, and even dialects and deliver the expected result.

 4/10 eCommerce trends: Mobile shopping is on the move

 Not long ago, creating mobile applications or swapping to mobile-friendly platforms may have only been an option for large companies like Amazon or Walmart, but as the cost of mobile-dedicated solutions drops, more and more companies are able to reap the benefits.
 As a result, mobile shopping is essential nowadays, and it is a big opportunity to expand your business.